numpy/numpy.org/NA-overview.rst

 natural ways of manipulating such data.

 After R, numpy.ma is probably the second-most mature source of experience on missing-data-related APIs.
-It uses both different semantics from R, like reductions skip masked values by default and NaNs convert to masked, and a different storage strategy via a separate mask.
+Its design is quite different from R; it uses different semantics -- reductions skip masked values by default and NaNs convert to masked -- and it uses a different storage strategy via a separate mask.
 While it seems to be generally considered sub-optimal for general use, it's hard to pin down whether this is because the API is immature but basically good, or the API is fundamentally broken, or the API is great but the code should be faster, or what.
 We looked at some of those users to try and get a better idea.

-Matplotlib seems to use numpy.ma primarily to allow users to tell what data is missing when passing it to be graphed.
-In doing a number of different test plots, the results of numpy.ma missing data in matplotlib match the results of NA missing data in R's plotting.
+Matplotlib is perhaps the best known package to rely on numpy.ma.
+It seems to use it in two ways.
+One is as a way for users to indicate what data is missing when passing it to be graphed.
+(Other ways are also supported, e.g., passing in NaN values gives the same result.)
+In this regard, matplotlib treats np.ma.masked values in the same way that R's plotting routines handle NA values.
+For these purposes, matplotlib doesn't really care what semantics or storage strategy is used for missing data.
-Both matplotlib and R treat NaNs in the same fashion as NA for plotting purposes.

-Additionally, matplotlib uses numpy.ma arrays and separately computed boolean masks to store and pass 'validity' information for each input array in a cheap and non-destructive fashion.
+Internally, matplotlib uses numpy.ma arrays to store and pass around separately computed boolean masks containing 'validity' information for each input array in a cheap and non-destructive fashion.
 Mark's impression from some shallow code review is that mostly it works directly with the data and mask attributes of the masked arrays, not extensively using the particular computational semantics of numpy.ma.
+So, for this usage they do rely on the non-destructive mask-based storage, but this doesn't say much about what semantics are needed.

 Paul Hobson `posted some code`__ on the list that uses numpy.ma for storing arrays of contaminant concentration measurements.
 Here the